 Although you can divide your study time any way that is best for your schedule, you must keep in mind the due dates of your assignments that will be announced during the semester.

-4. TEACHING AND LEARNING METHODS
+4. TEACHING-LEARNING METHODOLOGIES - TRAINING ACTIVITIES

 4.1.
-Student workload (100 hours)
+Distribution of credits (specify in hours)